romaricdrigon/MetaYaml/README.md

 # MetaYaml

 A `[put your file type here]` schema validator using `[put another file type here]` files.
-At the moment, file types can be Json, Yaml, or Xml.
+At the moment, file type can be Json, Yaml, or Xml.
 _The name comes from the fact that it was initially made to implement a pseudo-schema for Yaml files._

 ## Installation

-This component is organized to be a Symfony bundle, but actually the core has no dependencies which should prevent you to use it anywhere else.
+This component is organized as a Symfony2 bundle, but actually the core has no dependencies which should prevent you to use it anywhere else.

+* The core requires PHP >= 5.3.3.
-If you want to use the YamlLoader, you will need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony).
+* If you want to use the YamlLoader, you will need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony2).
-The XmlLoader will use some conventions, cf below.
+* To run the tests, you'll need [atoum](https://github.com/mageekguy/atoum).

+To install all these packages, the easiest is to use composer: put [composer.phar](http://getcomposer.org) in root folder, and then run `./composer.phar --update`.

 ## Basic usage